jevally/XeroPresence/README.md

 ## Information
 - Never ever share your "Access Key ID" and "Secret Access Key"
 - If you think someone has access to it, disable or delete the key immediately
-- Starting with windows causes the presence to not work.
-See https://github.com/Dekirai/XeroPresence/issues/2

 ## Requirements
 - Windows 10/11 64 Bit (Recommended)